skruv/skruv/README.md

 * [ ] Add template repo
   * [ ] One basic and one with postgrest backend, nginx frontend and SSR
 * [ ] Make headline example (todo) use all features, including CSS scoping, SSR/SSG, JSX, syncify etc. Show on separate page.
-* [ ] Add proxyfying strings/numbers, add X instanceof String and so on to all string handling.
-In syncify call toString on it before setting the result
+* [ ] Allow passing raw DOM nodes as children?
+Return DOM node from render so you can have sub-renders
 * [ ] Error boundaries (custom events that bubble on error so they can be caught in the DOM instead of in the js call stack)
 * [ ] Document
   * [ ] data-skruv-key